Agape Bible Study

 51-52

-- mission to Ephesus (Turkey) and stays two years
+-mission to Ephesus and stays three years (Acts 20:31)

--writes second letter to the Corinthians while in Macedonia
+-wrote second letter to the Corinthians written from Macedonia

 53-58